KentonWoods/Dashboard-Graphics/README.md

 ## File structure

 Each theme has its own folder.
 Inside, you'll find a `PNG` subfolder and an `SVG` subfolder.
 Both contain the dashboard background and the full icon set for that theme.
+The KPI indicators follow the same structure in their own folder.

 ```
 blue-modern/